ModdedMinecraftClub/Mmcc.MemberBot/README.md

 ## Building a production build from source

+1. Make sure you have .NET installed, and if not get the latest build from [here](https://dotnet.microsoft.com/download).
-1. Clone this repository.
+2. Clone this repository.
-2. In the main directory run `dotnet publish ./src/Mmcc.MemberBot -r linux-x64 -c Release --output ./out`.
+3. In the main directory run `dotnet publish ./src/Mmcc.MemberBot -r linux-x64 -c Release --output ./out`.
 If you want a single file build instead, run the included `publish.ps1` script or run `dotnet publish ./src/Mmcc.MemberBot -r linux-x64 -c Release /p:PublishSingleFile=true /p:IncludeNativeLibrariesInSingleFile=true --output ./out` and delete the `.pdb` files.

 Your compiled binaries will be in `./out`.